• Skip to primary navigation

 • Make sure the egg, milk, and butter are cold to make the best biscuits.

-• Cut the butter into small cube pieces or use a boxed grater to shred the butter into the flour mixture.
-This process will create more even butter pieces.
+• Cut the butter into small cubes or use a boxed grater to shred the butter into the flour mixture.
+This process will create more even-sized butter pieces.

-• Do not over work the dough, it will make the biscuits tough.
-Stop mixing once the dough comes together and sticks onto itself.
+• Do not overwork the biscuit dough, it will make the biscuits tough.
+Stop mixing once the dough comes together and sticks to itself.

-• If the dough is too sticky or wet, try adding a little more flour.
-Only add a little at a time.
+• If the dough is too sticky or too wet, try adding a little more flour.
+Only add a small amount at a time.

 Equipment